Desert-Defi/set-protocol-v2-subgraph/README.md

 - the subgraph is deployed to the local graph-node and IPFS containers defined in the `subgraph.env` file.
 The subgraph endpoints given by the deployment are relative to the Docker container and not accessible externally as given.
 To access the subgraph, instead navigate to: http://127.0.0.1:8000/subgraphs/name/SetProtocol/setprotocolv2.

 ## [TO-DO] SUBGRAPH DEVELOPMENT

+### [TEMP] Dev Notes

+- Each named dataSource or template entry should be in its own mappings/<entity>.ts file
+- Entity names cannot end with "s" due to conflict with query API (not currently documented)
+- Use `setToken` for fields, not `set`

 ### Tutorial